amyreese/markdown-pp/readme.md

 Markdown Preprocessor (MarkdownPP)
 ==================================

+**NOTICE: This project is no longer actively maintained.
+It will not receive any future releases.**

 The Markdown Preprocessor is a Python module designed to add extended features on top of the excellent Markdown syntax defined by John Gruber.
 These additions are mainly focused on creating larger technical documents without needing to use